hylandtechoutreach/ucs/CssIntro/BananasCodeAlong.md

 ```

 ## Final CSS
-By the end of the activity, the code within the `<style></style>` element should look something like this:
+By the end of the activity, the **style.css** file should look something like this:

 ```css
 body {